 » The high priest must enter God's presence with blood to open the way between God and man (verses 3, 14-16).
 Christ, by His own sacrifice, gains us entrance before God's throne, having rent the veil (Matthew 27:51).

 » The sins of men must be covered by the offering of an innocent victim (verses 9, 15).
-Christ's blood covers our sins, and God grants us forgiveness.
+Christ's blood covers our sins, and God is appeased, granting us forgiveness.

 © 1996 Church of the Great God